rcl-ssl/docs/containers/nginx.md

 # Prerequisites

-Follow the instructions in the link below to configure, install and test RCL SSL DNS AutoRenew for Docker.
+Follow the instructions in the link below to learn how to configure, install and test RCL SSL DNS AutoRenew for Docker.

 - [RCL SSL DNS AutoRenew for Docker](./docker.md)